arpeh/python-rpg/README.md

 ###Tiled and PyTMX
 This game uses Tiled as the map editor, that can be found at http://www.mapeditor.org/

-To getting started with Tiled, see http://gamedevelopment.tutsplus.com/tutorials/introduction-to-tiled-map-editor--gamedev-2838
+To get started with Tiled, see http://gamedevelopment.tutsplus.com/tutorials/introduction-to-tiled-map-editor--gamedev-2838

 The .tmx-format is handled using PyTMX library: https://github.com/bitcraft/PyTMX

 ##What's working so far
 *Player can move around the map and pick up items*

-*Levels support scrolling, obstacles and items*
+*Levels support scrolling, obstacles and items.*

+*Switching between the levels is possible, travelling between the levels can be done via Tiled*

 *Crude inventory menu*